UkamakaO/Predictive-Data-Analysis-on-Hotel-Reservation/README.md

 My research question is to predict the revenue per room (average price per room) made or forfeited by the hotel given other customer reservation details including if there was a cancellation or not.

-The data analysis and visualization were completed by a team (Ukamaka.O., Sybil.M. and Ceren.
-H.) as part of the requirements of the coursework.